 Brewster scored thrice at the Euros, held in Croatia.
 And in the same country in 2016, he scored a hat-trick against the host nation before twice piercing Germany’s rearguard.

-When he returned to Merseyside that October after those sparkling performances in the Croatia Cup, a different kind of shine was required from the starlet.
+When he returned to Merseyside that October after sparkling performances in the Croatia Cup, a different kind of shine was required from the starlet.

 “I scrubbed the toilets, would help clean up the rest of the place, do painting or whatever I could help with and just spend time with the people listening to their stories or chatting about football.